mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 In the meantime, the nature of Internet access, and the variety of Internet transport protocols, is evolving.
-The challenges that new protocols and access paradigms present to the sockets API and to programming models based on them inspire the design elements of a new approach
+The challenges that new protocols and access paradigms present to the sockets API and to programming models based on them inspire the design elements of a new approach.

 Many end-user devices are connected to the Internet via multiple interfaces, which suggests it is time to promote the paths by which two endpoints are